phpstan/phpstan/README.md

 - `json`: Creates minified .json output without whitespaces.
 Note that you'd have to redirect output into a file in order to capture the results for later processing.
 - `prettyJson`: Creates human readable .json output with whitespaces and indentations.
 Note that you'd have to redirect output into a file in order to capture the results for later processing.
 - `gitlab`: Creates format for use Code Quality widget on GitLab Merge Request.
 - `baselineNeon`: Creates a .neon output for including in your config.
 This allows a baseline for existing errors.
 Note that you'd have to redirect output into a file in order to capture the results for later processing.
+[Detailed article about this feature.](https://medium.com/@ondrejmirtes/phpstans-baseline-feature-lets-you-hold-new-code-to-a-higher-standard-e77d815a5dff)

 ## Class reflection extensions